 This is the classic English style black beer, popular throughout Victorian England.
 Porter does not traditionally have the strong roasted malt notes associated with stouts, but is softer and rounder in the mouth.
 The Midtown Seasonal Porter has a soft smokey, rich flavour with accents of star anise, chocolate and a slightly tart finish that will accentuate with age.
 It is medium to full bodied yet very smooth on the palate.
 You can drink this beer now or keep in cellar condition for up to a year.

 SEASONAL ALE 6.2% ABV 25 IBU

 A hybrid beer between a spiced strong English Bitter and a Belgium Pale Ale.
 This Ales’ prominent malt character has been accentuated with small additions of classic speciality roasted malts bringing fruity esters, raisins and dark stone fruits notes to is character.
-As is traditional at this time of year and putting the Seasonal in the Seasonal ale; it’s also delicately spiced with traditional Canadian and European holiday favorites, orange peel from Savile, Ginger, Cardamom and All Spice make up the other accents.
-While this beer drinks like a Belgium Double, it has a malt character of classic British ales.
+As is traditional this time of year, thus putting the Seasonal in the Seasonal ale, it’s also delicately spiced with traditional Canadian and European holiday favourites; orange peel from Savile, Ginger, Cardamom and All Spice make up the other accents.
+While this beer drinks like a Belgium Dubbel, it has a malt character of classic British Ales.
 Depending on drinking temperature and age, different accents will appear in the mouth.
 The Seasonal Ale has a medium body and a nice dry finish.
-With cellaring we expect that the spice notes to fall away letting the darker fruits and orange notes dominate, while a smoothing and mellowing of the slight hop presence is also expected.
+With cellaring, we expect that the spice notes to fall away letting the darker fruits and orange notes dominate, while a smoothing and mellowing of the slight hop presence is also expected.